UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 from the tool call.

 It's time to implement the `get_weather()` function so that we can call it from our Python code.
-We'll use https://wttr.in as it provides a free, simple API that is sufficient for our purposes:
+We'll use https://wttr.in, a site that provides a simple (free) API for fetching current weather.

 ```python
 # get_weather is our Python implementation of the `get_weather` tool.